 Other forms of overhead can include internal documentation, compliance, and security measures.

-Unfortunately, we are not able to detect or measure hidden waste as easily as we want to.
+Unfortunately, we cannot detect or measure hidden waste as easily as we want.

 Waste from Inefficiency

 This type of waste is the result of the inefficient execution of production processes.

 Some examples of such types of waste can be the result of: